Assessor Interview Questions

 Question: What benefits do you believe the assessor’s office provides to both the municipality and its property owners?

 Explanation: This is a general or opening question which the interviewer will use to start the conversation, learn more about your background, and collect information they can use for subsequent questions.

 Example: “The assessor’s office provides an extremely important service to both the city and its residents.
-The most important thing we do is make it possible for the city to collect revenues, which it then uses to provide services to the people who live there.
-Simultaneously, we make sure that the property owners are only paying their fair share of taxes and that the assessments of the properties are fair, current, and in line with similar properties in the area.”
+The most important thing we do is make it possible for the city to collect revenues which it then uses to provide services to the people who live there.
+Simultaneously, we make sure the property owners are only paying their fair share of taxes and the assessments of the properties are fair, current, and in line with similar properties in the area.”

 Question: What is the condition of the information you have kept on parcels you have assessed?

 Explanation: This is an operational question with which the interviewer is seeking to understand your ability to collect and maintain information and documentation.
 Operational questions are best answered directly and briefly.

 Example: “One of the things I am most proud of is my ability to maintain accurate and well-organized records.
 This becomes important when determining the value of the properties within the city and the tax revenues they can generate based on their assessments.
 It is also important when property owners dispute their assessments because it allows our office to defend our assessments based on accurate data.”

 Question: What is the process you use to approve or decline a request for a reduction in the assessed value of a property?